emtpb/handyscope/README.rst

 TiePie provides a Python interface to the mobile USB-oscilloscopes made by TiePie.

-This package is inspired by `python-libtiepie <https://github.com/TiePie/python-libtiepie>`_ and acts as an alternativ.
+This package is inspired by `python-libtiepie <https://github.com/TiePie/python-libtiepie>`_ and acts as an alternative.
 The main differences are the following:

-1. When using **python-libtiepie** non-numerical settings are get and set using binary values which can be mapped constants.
-In **TiePie**, those binary values are internally mapped to strings and an overview of the available strings is provided in an additional property.
+1. **python-libtiepie** has some constants defined, which can be used to set properties like signal type.
+However, the user needs to know the names of these constants and they cannot be printed due to actually being numerical (binary) values.
+In **TiePie**, the values are given as strings and an overview of the available strings is provided in an additional property.
 2. The error check is performed automatically after every method call.
-3. More trivial way of opening of devices.
+3. More easier way of opening of devices.

 Example of setting and getting the signal type in **python-libtiepie**::